shawaf/smart-bookmark-chrome/README.md

 - **Fine-grained tech/learning folders:** Software items now land in focused folders such as **React & Frontend**, **Backend & APIs**, **DevOps & Delivery**, **Data Structures & Algorithms**, **Architecture & Design**, or **Engineering Management**; learning content splits into **Language Learning**, **Instructional Design/LMS**, and **Marketing Learning** when metadata supports it.
 - **Metadata-aware search:** The manager search box checks folder titles plus bookmark titles, URLs, descriptions/snippets, notes, domains, tags, and reminders so you can find anything even inside large folders.
 - **Filter/search the manager:** Use the folder-type filter or search box on the manager page to quickly jump to a subset of folders when you have many.
-- **Reminders:** Set or clear reminders from the popup or manager; defaults to none if you leave the field blank.
+- **Reminders:** Set or clear reminders from the popup or manager; defaults to none if you leave the field blank, and reminder notifications will fire at the scheduled time.

 ## Project structure
 ```